 - Review Centers set as your guide when studying.
 I highly not recommend to study a different subject from what you’re studying at the review.
 Its going to be really confusing.
 You can just go back later after the review center season because it is the perfect time for that.

-- If you’re incapable of working while reviewing, you can just quit your job but at least have a savings that could sustain you for the months you are not working.
+- If you’re incapable of working while reviewing, you can just quit your job but at least have enough savings that could sustain you for the months you are not working.
 I have friends who left their job just a month before the exam to do a full time review and there were some who didn’t.
 They still passed tho.

 - For fresh grads, you can also do what I did; taking the Master Plumber exam first.
 It helped me so much in terms of time because I didn’t have to study the subject again considering the fact that Plumbing is a lot of things.